chop-dbhi/dicom-pipeline/README.md

 # DICOM Anonymization Pipeline

-## What is the DICOM Anonymization pipeline
+## What is the DICOM Anonymization pipeline?

 This is a software pipeline meant to perform the following steps on DICOM studies after they have been reviewed with [django-dicom-review](https://github.com/cbmi/django-dicom-review)